mawinkler/pyastroweatherio/README.md

 # pyAstroWeatherIO

 Wrapper for the 7Timer AstroWeather REST API.
-Designed to work with Home Assistant.
+Designed to work with Home Assistant and the custom [AstroWeather](https://github.com/mawinkler/astroweather) integration.

 This module communicates with the API endpoint of 7Timer ([documentation](http://www.7timer.info/doc.php)).
 It retrieves current weather data for astronomical observations: